dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 The client structure defines a **Connected Client**:

-* The `conn` field is a struct that has the client socket file descriptor as its member field.
+* The **conn** field is a struct that has the client socket file descriptor as its member field.
-* `argc` and `argv` are populated with the command the client is executing, so that functions implementing a given Redis command can read the arguments.
+* **argc** and **argv** are populated with the command the client is executing, so that functions implementing a given Redis command can read the arguments.
-* `querybuf` accumulates the requests from the client, which are parsed by the Redis server according to the Redis protocol and executed by calling the implementations of the commands the client is executing.
+* **querybuf** accumulates the requests from the client, which are parsed by the Redis server according to the Redis protocol and executed by calling the implementations of the commands the client is executing.
-* `reply` and `buf` are dynamic and static buffers that accumulate the replies the server sends to the client.
+* **reply** and **buf** are dynamic and static buffers that accumulate the replies the server sends to the client.
 These buffers are incrementally written to the socket as soon as the file descriptor is writable.

-**redisObject Struct**
+**redisObject C Struct**
 ---

-As you can see in the client structure above, arguments in a command are described as `robj` structures.
-The following is the full `robj` structure, which defines a **Redis Object**:
+As you can see in the client structure above, arguments in a command are described as **robj** structures.
+The following is the full **robj** structure, which defines a **Redis Object**:

 > **redis/src/server.h**